 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.
 If the data subject wishes to exercise the right to withdraw the consent, he or she may at any time directly contact our Data Protection Officer of SENTINEL or another employee of the controller.

-We collect your information through our sites in several ways and at several different points on our SENTINEL site.
+We collect your information through our sites and apps in several ways and at several different points,.

 Traffic information is erased or made anonymous when it’s no longer needed for the purpose of transmission or, in the case of payable services, up to the end of the period during which the bill may lawfully be challenged or payment pursued.

-Beside traffic information mentioned above, we may collect two types of information: “personal information” and “aggregate information”.
+In addition to traffic information mentioned above, we may collect two types of information: “personal information” and “non-personal information”.

 We process personal information only for the purposes for which it was collected and in accordance with this Policy.
 We take reasonable steps to ensure that the personal information we process is accurate, complete and current, but we depend on you to update or correct your personal information when necessary.

-Personal information is used to locate you, contact you or to determine your specific identity (your name, e-mail address, mailing address, phone number, etc.).
-Your personal information is used to help communicate with you (solicit feedback, respond to questions, provide technical support, deliver Products and Services, inform you).
+Personal information is used to contact you or to determine your specific identity (your name, e-mail address, mailing address, phone number, etc.).
+Your personal information is used to help communicate with you (solicit feedback, respond to questions, provide technical support, deliver Products and Services to you, inform you).